ZainRizvi/ZainRizvi.github.io/_drafts/deep-work-most-impactful-lessons.md

 2. Define the **next-step** question you need to answer using those variables.
 Now you have a specific target for your attention
 3. **Focus** on your question and try to find an answer using the variables
 4. **Consolidate** your gains by reviewing clearly the answer you arrived at

+There are also a couple pitfalls in your thinking you should watch out for

+**Distractions:** thinking about other things besides the really important goal you have

+**Looping:** Going over the same problem again and again, rehashing old results without diving deeper into it.
+When you notice the loop, catch yourself and shift your attention to the next step

 # Get Better at Focusing by Embracing Boredom & Discarding Distractions
 You have to be able to focus on your deep work.
 Without this skill, your mind will constatly be wandering to all the distractions constantly bombarding you for attention.